 “Coming to Ohio Northern just feels right.
-I was extremely impressed with the facilities, the people at ONU and the support of the University from the administration.
-I want to thank Tom Simmons, (ONU provost) Dave Crago and (ONU Associate Vice President for Academic Affairs) Julie Hurtig for having the faith in me to build the program.
+I was extremely impressed with the facilities, the people at ONU, and the support of the university from the administration.
+I want to thank Tom Simmons, (ONU provost) Dave Crago, and (ONU Associate Vice President for Academic Affairs) Julie Hurtig for having faith in me to build the program.
 I have very high hopes for the success of Polar Bear lacrosse.”

-In the past three seasons, the Generals have posted a 35-21 record with two trips to the ODAC Tournament finals and a bid to the 2013 NCAA Division III Tournament.
-He coached eight All-ODAC honorees, two All-Americans and the ODAC Rookie of the Year while at W&L.
+In his final three seasons, the Generals posted a 35-21 record with two trips to the ODAC Tournament finals and a bid to the 2013 NCAA Division III Tournament.
+He coached eight All-ODAC honorees, two All-Americans, and the ODAC Rookie of the Year at W&L.

 In 2013, the Generals finished the season ranked eighth nationally and scored the fourth-most goals in program history.

-St. Laurent had previously served as a volunteer assistant coach for W&L in 2009, assisting with the offense and the man-up unit.
-That season, the Generals went 16-4 overall, won the Old Dominion Athletic Conference title and advanced to the second round of the NCAA Division III playoffs.
+St. Laurent had previously served as a volunteer assistant coach for W&L in 2009, assisting with the offense and man-up units.
+That season, the Generals went 16-4 overall, won the Old Dominion Athletic Conference title, and advanced to the second round of the NCAA Division III playoffs.

-St. Laurent returned to Washington and Lee following one year as the head lacrosse coach at Ferrum (Va.).
-In that role, he was responsible for recruiting student-athletes for a first-year program that began competition in 2011.
+He returned to Washington & Lee following one year as the head lacrosse coach at Ferrum (Va.).
+In the role, he was responsible for recruiting student-athletes for a first-year program which began competition in 2011.

-Prior to his experience at W&L and Ferrum, St. Laurent had been an assistant lacrosse coach at VMI for three seasons (2005-08), helping steer the Keydets to a conference postseason berth for the first time and helping direct one of the top offenses in the Metro Atlantic Athletic Conference.
+Prior to his experiences at W&L and Ferrum, St. Laurent had been an assistant lacrosse coach at VMI for three seasons (2005-08).
+He helped steer the Keydets to their first conference postseason berth and directed one of the top offenses in the Metro Atlantic Athletic Conference.

 At VMI, he coached the MAAC Player of the Year and two All-MAAC honorees.

-St. Laurent earned a bachelor of science degree in unified elementary and special education in from Keuka (N.Y.)
+St. Laurent earned a Bachelor of Science degree in unified elementary and special education from Keuka (N.Y.)
 College, where he was a member of the lacrosse team.
-He also attained a master of arts in educational leadership and policy studies from Virginia Tech in 2009.
+He went on to attain a Master of Arts in educational leadership and policy studies from Virginia Tech in 2009.

-Nat and his wife, Cristin, have two daughters, Jaylin (7) and Janessa (4) and a son, Jamarcus (2).
+Nat and his wife, Cristin, have two daughters, Jaylin and Janessa, and a son, Jamarcus.